"Zhara" International Music Festival

-"ZHARA" Festival is a music festival, which takes place in Azerbaijan, near the coast of Caspian Sea every year.
-“Zhara” was founded by Grigory Leps, Sergey Kozhevnikov, and Emin Aghalarov.
-The spectator venue reaches 10 000 spectators at a time.
-The main audience of the festival are people from Commonwealth of Independent States (CIS) countries.
+Zhara Festival is a five-day music festival which takes place in Azerbaijan, near the coast of Caspian Sea every year.
+"Zhara" was founded in 2016 by Grigory Leps, Sergey Kozhevnikov, and Emin Aghalarov.
+Drawing 10,000 attendees to each year's festival, "Zhara" is one of the largest music festivals held within Commonwealth of Independent States countries.
 One of the main guests of this festival was Dmitry Peskov, press secretary of the Russian Federation's president.

 History of festival

-The first “Zhara” festival was held in Baku, on 9 July 2016.
+The "Zhara" festival was first held in Baku, on 9 July 2016.

 The second festival was held on 27 July 2017.
-This time even more CIS stars such as Valeriya, LOBODA, Sergey Lazarev, “Gradusy” band, Timur Rodrigues and others joined the festival.
+This time even more CIS stars such as Valeriya, Loboda, Sergey Lazarev, "Gradusy" band, Timur Rodrigues and others joined the festival.

 The third festival was held on 27 July 2018.
 Special guest Steven Seagal sang in a duet with Emin Aghalarov.
 Other special guests were: Baskov, singers from Black Star inc. label.

 After 3 years of the festival's creation, it was also held in Dubai, UAE.

 List of stars in the first festival was: